sswirydo/Master-Thesis/README.md

 # Master-Thesis

-Support repository for my Master Thesis in MobilityDB
+Support repository for my Master Thesis in MobilityDB.

+The actual implementation can be found on [sswirydo/MobilityDB-P](https://github.com/sswirydo/MobilityDB-P).